bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

 By default, the items provider function is responsible for **all** paging, filtering, and sorting
-of the data, before passing it to `b-tqable` for display.
+of the data, before passing it to `b-table` for display.

 You can disable provider paging, filtering, and sorting (individually) by setting the
 following `b-table` prop(s) to `true`: